OhioChessClub/ohio-chess-club/README.md

   - Password reset functionality with email verification.
   - Feature to request assistance if password reset cannot be fulfilled.

-- **Cookie Approval:**
-  - Require approval for cookies before creating a session cookie.
-  - 50% done, started and in main branch code, but not taken into affect.

 ## Configuration

 Before using the site, ensure the following configurations in the `.env` file: